godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`bool<class_bool>` **rendering/gl_compatibility/fallback_to_gles** = ``true`` :ref:`🔗<class_ProjectSettings_property_rendering/gl_compatibility/fallback_to_gles>`

-If ``true``, the compatibility renderer will fall back to OpenGLES if desktop OpenGL is not supported.
+If ``true``, the Compatibility renderer will fall back to OpenGLES if desktop OpenGL is not supported.

 \ **Note:** This setting is implemented only on Linux/X11.